How To Bypass Password On Android

 Android offers several types of lock screen security methods, each with its own level of security and convenience:

-1. Password: A password is a combination of letters, numbers, and symbols that you enter to unlock your device.
+1. Password: A password is a combination of letters, numbers, and symbols that you enter to reach your device.
 Passwords offer the highest level of security but can be inconvenient to enter each time you want to use your phone.

-3. Pattern: A pattern involves connecting a series of dots in a specific order to unlock your device.
+3. Pattern: A pattern involves connecting a series of dots in a specific order to reach your device.
 Patterns are more convenient than passwords or PINs but can be easily compromised if someone observes you drawing the pattern.

 Security Measures and Encryption